anandtrex/redis-browser/README.md

 This is a simple browser for [redis](https://redis.io), that also supports displaying json stored in redis through the [rejson plugin](http://rejson.io)

+## Downloads
+Downloads for all platforms are available on the [Releases page](https://github.com/anandtrex/redis-browser/releases)

 ## Building from source

 ### Requirements